 JPMorgan Chase & Co.
-(JPM) is hiring “selectively” in China as the Wall Street bank sees a resurgence in demand from companies to sell bonds and shares in the nation, its Chinese investment banking unit head said.
+(JPM:US) is hiring “selectively” in China as the Wall Street bank sees a resurgence in demand from companies to sell bonds and shares in the nation, its Chinese investment banking unit head said.

 “We are building business across the board, not only in investment banking, but also in corporate banking, institutional investors services, treasury services and commodities,” Fang Fang, 46, said in an interview in Beijing yesterday.
 “We are seeing some very interesting talents.”